Homomorpheus/mathmod_ball_dae_ode/docs/events.md

 # Switching states

-To implement both rolling along the curve (DAE) and jumping/falling (ODE), both can be implemented with an event-based approach on switching between them.
+To make both rolling along the curve (DAE) and jumping/falling (ODE) possible, both types of motion can be implemented with an event-based approach on switching between them.
 The diagram below shows the internal workings of how the decision between ODE and DAE is made.
 For ease of use, the ball always starts in its rolling phase, projected to the closest point on the curve.